 - Install your application – this phase you are able to install your application and assure that it works as it should be.

 - Postscan – this is where the application packager scans the system after the application has been installed.
 It compares the prescan and postscan and extracts the delta data.
 Another part of this part is the build phase where an executable file is built.

-What’s advantages of virtualized applications?
+What’re advantages of virtualized applications?

 It’s quite obvious as you don’t need to go through the install process on your system.
 Simply copy the single executable to a folder on your hard drive and place a shortcut to your desktop.
-In addition, virtualized applications runs in a sandbox environment, where they don’t change any files/folders of the system where they run, and Evalaze Free edition has the option before you build the executable.
+In addition, virtualized applications run in a sandbox environment, where they don’t change any files/folders of the system where they run, and Evalaze Free edition has the option before you build the executable.
 See below.

-The number of virtual applications you create is not limited in free version, but you’re fairly limited in what you can do (almost nothing… ), but that’s fair.
+The number of virtual applications you create is not limited in a free version, but you’re fairly limited in what you can do (almost nothing… ), but that’s fair.

 Source Site: Evalaze

 More from ESX Virtualization: